How to Calculate Plate Cost

 Calculating plate cost is one of the most important practices that any restaurant manager or owner can undertake.
 Knowing what a dish costs helps you make decisions in key areas, such as menu pricing as well as COGS and budget targets.

 Yet, the reality is that many operators overlook the ongoing exercise of plate costing, because it can be a tricky and time-consuming process.
 Not only do you need to list and cost all ingredients for a dish, but you need to factor in yields, conversions, and density.

 And, you not only need to do this for every item on your menu but also your prep recipes.
 Many chefs and restaurateurs might perform this exercise once; however, once is not enough.
 Recipe costs change regularly as the prices of ingredients rise and fall with market rates.
-With food costs steadily on the rise and the ever-present vulnerability of waste, theft, and price volatility, keeping close tabs on the margins of your menu items is a critical food cost control tactic.
+With food costs steadily on the rise and the ever-present vulnerability of waste, theft, and price volatility, keeping close tabs on the margins of your menu items is a critical restaurant food cost control tactic.

 Read on to learn more about:

 - What plate costing is